 Along the way, you’ll savor a retro soda in a Communist-themed bar, adding a touch of authentic culture to your exploration of this complex and fascinating chapter in Hungary’s history.

-You can also read our reviews of more tours and experiences in Budapest.
+You can also read our reviews of more private tours in Budapest

 Visiting Key Communist Landmarks